ziguilp/rancher-deploy-action/README.md

-# Action for Github to deploy image in Rancher using Rancher API
+# Action for Github to deploy image in Rancher1.6 using Rancher API

 ## Inputs